My Direction: Services for Low and Medium Risk Offenders

 The ambition of My Direction is to extend co-creation to the rehabilitation of offenders, a group of service users who are by definition non-voluntary because they are mandated by the courts.
 This pilot was informed by theory from criminology called ‘desistance’, which aligns closely with co-creation by recognizing the importance of offenders’ agency, assets, and relationships.
 My Direction aimed to help people on probation to become more active participants in their own rehabilitation.
 It took as a starting point some promising ideas from an earlier, small-scale ‘proof of concept’ pilot on person-centred practice within the probation service.
 Exposure to My Direction means service users receive a more personalised service experience.

 The active pilot phase was for 12 month period from May 2018, followed by monitoring and evaluation.

 Geographic area and target groups:

-The pilot is implemented in Hull and the East Riding, in the north of England.
-Participants (service users) have committed crimes and are subject to community sentences (such as performing unpaid work) or been released from prison under license.
+The location is Humberside, Lincolnshire and East Riding, in the north of England.
+Participants (service users) have committed crimes and are subject to non-custodial sentences, or been released from prison under license.

 CoSIE partners involved:

 Interserve Investments Limited